Ceici92/CeciliasBlog/content/posts/Lecture1.md

 ![alt Text](https://github.com/Ceici92/HugoBlog3/blob/master/docs/images/Lab1/Masks.jpg?raw=true "Bad designed masks' box") *From CrappyDesign's post on Reddit*

-To correct the ad, the last adjective could be put on top of the top or on the right down corner of the box.
+To correct the ad, the last adjective could be put on top or on the right down corner of the box.
 The presentation of the adjective should also be different than the others, for example the cross could be removed.